 UE Roll 2

-The UE ROll 2 is a speaker that takes the word “different” a bit too seriously: it looks like a flying saucer, can float on water on its own inflatable float, and has a… bungee cord?
-It sounds as good as the Bose though not as loud, and priced at about four grand, it simply offers the best value for money.
+The UE ROll 2 is a speaker that takes the word “different” a bit too seriously: it looks like a flying saucer, can float on water with its own inflatable floatie, and has a… bungee cord?
+It sounds as good as the Bose though not as loud and priced at about four grand, it simply offers the best value for money.
 But perhaps the best thing about the UE Roll is that it can be suspended from literally anywhere, whether it is a tree branch, your bike handles, or your belt.
-And even if it does capsize into the water, it can survive underwater for a depth of up one metre for about 30 minutes.
+And even if it does capsize into the water, it can survive underwater for a depth of up to one meter for about 30 minutes.

 Priced at less than a grand, the Juarez JAB700 is the sort of speaker you approach with low expectations.
 However, there is no speaker that will surprise you more.
 The JAB700 is loud for its size and churns out some pleasing tunes without any distortion.
-It is very well built and has a minimalistic design that will look good anywhere, either on your desk at work or in discrete corner in your bedroom.
-If you’re looking for a cheap but good-looking speaker to carry around, the Juarez is the one for you.
+It is very well built and has a minimalistic design that will look good anywhere, either on your desk at work or in a discrete corner in your bedroom.
+If you’re looking for an affordable but good-sounding speaker to carry around, the Juarez is the one for you.

 Why Trust Us?

-To test the audio quality of the speakers, we partnered with Rontek, a company that has designed sound systems for Mont Blanc, Tommy Hilfiger and Royal Enfield to name a few.
+Previously we partnered with Rontek to test the best speakers in the market.
 The speakers were tested in the in-house R&D studio at Rontek, personally by the founder, Jacob Abraham, who is a sound engineer and has over two decades of experience in the field.
-If there’s anyone in the country who can identify the merits of a speaker, it’s Jacob.

 How we selected?